gmacario/my-agl-pipelines/README.md

 # jenkins-build-agl-distro

-Instructions and Pipeline for building the [AGL Distribution](https://wiki.automotivelinux.org/agl-distro) using [Jenkins](https://jenkins-ci.org/).
+Instructions for setting up a Pipeline for building the [AGL Distribution](https://wiki.automotivelinux.org/agl-distro) using [Jenkins](https://jenkins-ci.org/).

 ## Prerequisites